ArifulhasanAdil/Softwaredevelopment-project/README.md

 Adil
-(c223112).
+(C223112).
-All about Software development lab report and tasks.
+All about Software Development Lab Report and Tasks.